 Our extensive simulation results demonstrate that the simulated annealing based algorithm reduces more than 90% fragmentation at the expense of employing a huge number reconfiguration actions.
 Our results also show that the proposed greedy search algorithm, if we consider a scenario with limited number of re-configuration actions, achieves better defragmentation (reduces more than 80% fragmentation) than a prior approach that employs simulated annealing.
 The greedy search algorithm can impose different level of bounds on the number of actions to be taken, enabling a fair or prioritized treatment of VLinks during re-optimization.
 Moreover, our results show that, when the number of admissible reconfiguration action is limited (e.g., below 500), having the possibility to exploit a comprehensive set of reconfiguration actions (involving merging and dividing splits of a virtual link) allows to achieve noticeable improvement in defragmentation.
-In future, we plan to investigate reactive fragmentation approaches and fragmentation-aware embedding in a splitting-enabled EON.
+We also evaluated the effect of our proposed greedy re-optimization algorithm on increasing the network ability to accept more traffic where the times of the re-optimization operations were chosen according to different strategies.
+We showed that our proposed